 Do you want to start a small-scale wheat farm?
 If so, you’re in luck!
-This comprehensive guide will teach you everything you need to know about this lucrative endeavor.
+This comprehensive guide will teach you everything you need about this lucrative endeavor.
 To make a success of small-scale wheat farming, there are several things you must understand.

 This article will discuss the most critical factors for success in this business.
 So, whether you’re just starting or have been growing Wheat for years, read on for essential tips and advice!